daoxinli/daoxinli.github.io/presentations.md

 ### Posters

+* **Daoxin Li** & Kathryn Schuler.
+(2023). *Distributional learning of recursive structures: The role of the structural representation.* Poster at the 36th Annual Conference on Human Sentence Processing (HSP 36), University of Pittsburgh, Pittsburgh PA, Mar 9 – 11, 2023.

 * **Daoxin Li** & John Trueswell.
 (2023). *Cross-situational learning homophones and general categories: The role of the referential domain.* Poster at the 97th annual meeting of the Linguistic Society of America (LSA 2023), Denver CO, Jan 5 – 8, 2023.

 * Kathryn Schuler & **Daoxin Li**.
 (2022). *Distributional learning of recursive structures: The role of the structural representation.* Poster at the 47th annual Boston University Conference on Language Development (BUCLD 47), Boston University, Boston MA, Nov 3 – 6, 2022.